somnathsahoo07/Simple-LSD/README.md

-# My-Pro PWA
+# Auth-Tailwind PWA

-My-Pro is a Progressive Web Application (PWA) built with React, TailwindCSS, and Vite.
+Auth-Tailwind is a Progressive Web Application (PWA) built with React, TailwindCSS, and Vite.
 It features a modern design and includes functionalities like user authentication, password strength meter, and interactive UI components.

 ## Features